-To a considerable extent, the visual background encountered by motor vehicle drivers is a given aspect of the world that must be taken account of in the design of optimum light signals.
-Fortunately, however, affecting the visual environment on the roads is not totally beyond our capacity.
+To a considerable extent, the visual background currently encountered by motor vehicle drivers is an aspect of the environment that must be taken into account in the design of optimum light signals.
+Fortunately, affecting the visual environment is not totally beyond our capacity.
 Because most emergency signal lights are flashing, some jurisdictions have banned from the streets all flashing lights other than emergency signals.
 The emergency signals are thus made to differ more from the background, and this increases conspicuity.

 Similarly, in a jurisdiction that uses red emergency lights, their conspicuity can be increased by banning all red lights on the streets that are not emergency or traffic signals.
-Banning anything is a serious step for which society pays some price, and the gain in emergency-signal conspicuity must be weighed against the loss of freedom, if nothing else.
+Banning anything is a serious step for which society pays some price, and the gain in emergency signal conspicuity must be weighed against the loss of freedom, if nothing else.
 Some jurisdictions that have become concerned with "visual pollution" have banned all garish, flashing, or moving commercial signs.
-Although it may not have been intended in every case, the same bans that reduce unpleasant visual clutter also contribute to the conspicuity of most of our present warning lights.
+Although it may not have been intended in every case, the same ban that reduces unpleasant visual clutter also contributes to the conspicuity of most of our present warning lights.

 One step that can be taken without the need for legal proceedings is to improve the immediate backgrounds of signal lights.
 The background that differs most from any sufficiently bright light is total darkness.
 Consequently, instant improvement in at least the daytime conspicuities of all warning and traffic lights could be obtained by surrounding the lights with areas that are painted black.
-We are unaware of any actual realization of this principle in connection with vehicle-borne emergency warning lights, but black surrounds are being used around some schoolbus flashers, and some jurisdictions have begun a program of installing black backgrounds around their traffic signals.
+We are unaware of any actual realization of this principle in connection with vehicle-borne emergency warning lights, but black backgrounds are being used around some schoolbus flashers, and some jurisdictions have begun a program of installing black backgrounds around their traffic signals.
+(Black traffic signal backgrounds are already standard in the Netherlands.)
+Note that the black background will not be helpful unless it provides a border broad enough to be visible at the distances at which response to the signal lights is normally desired.
+A safe rule of thumb is to make the black border on each side of the light at least equal in width to the diameter of the light aperture (lens).
+Then all parts of the border will be visible whenever the light itsell' is visible as an extended disk.